Everest Base Camp Trek Map

 Places along with the beginning of the trek

 You will come across an abundance of Tea houses along the trail as you commence your trek from Lukla.
 The trail will gradually ascend upwards to the Dudh Kosi valley up to the famous Namche Bazaar 3,438m.

-Further ahead, you will pass Phakding 2,610m and Monjo 2,835m and hike on towards the entrance of the Sagarmatha National Park at Jorsale checkpoint.
+Further ahead, you will pass Phakding 2,610m and Monjo 2,835m and hike on toward the entrance of the Sagarmatha National Park at the Jorsale checkpoint.

 You will overlook the fantastic view of the Thamserku 6,623m, Kangtega 6,782m, and Ama Dablam 6,812m mountains, along the trail from Mono 2,835m to Tengboche 3,860m.